imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 ![](/img/blog/2025-01-31-why-bc-not-rl/value.png)

-The second common pattern I found is that these cyclic tasks appear convex after stochastic smoothing ([see What makes RL tick](https://www.imgeorgiev.com/2024-03-15-stochastic-rl/)).
-Below I take the converged and optimal Anymal running policy, select a **single parameter** from the actor neural network and change it to get a pseudo-optimization landscape for the problem.
+The second common pattern I found is that these cyclic tasks appear convex after stochastic smoothing (see [What makes RL tick](https://www.imgeorgiev.com/2024-03-15-stochastic-rl/)).
+Below I take the converged and optimal Anymal running policy, select a **single parameter** from the actor neural network and change it to get a pseudo-landscape for the problem.

 ![](/img/blog/2025-01-31-why-bc-not-rl/anymal_landscape.jpeg)
 TODO update so that it's cleaner and has only the blue plot.
 Also TODO apply stochastic smoothing